 Example: Refinancing a Car Loan

-Pretend that one year ago you purchased a car for $20,000.
+As an example, let’s say that one year ago you purchased a car for $20,000.
 A lender loaned you this amount at 6% interest (APR) to be paid back over 48 months.
-Now, 12 months later, you decide to look for refinancing, because you would like to reduce your monthly payments.
-So, using an auto loan service, you connect with a new lender that will pay off your old lender and give you a new loan.
-This lender offers to give you this loan at a 3% interest rate (APR) with a loan term of 48 months.
-Effectively, by refinancing with this loan term, you will be paying for this car for 60 months, because you already made 12 monthly payments and you are signing up to pay for your new loan for another 48 months.
+Now, 12 months later, you decide to refinance because you would like to reduce your monthly payments.
+So, you connect with a new lender that will pay off your old lender and give you a new loan.
+This new lender offers to give you this loan at a 3% interest rate (APR) with a loan term of 48 months.
+Effectively, by refinancing with this new loan term, you will be paying for this car for a total of 60 months (adding the new 48 month loan term to the one year (12 months) you were paying it off with the old lender).

 So, what would the financial impact of a car refinancing have on how much you pay for your car?
-For sake of simplicity in this example, let’s assume that you will not pay any fees to refinance and are not going to buy any service protection products with your new loan (note, refinancing almost always comes with fees and many refinancing customers opt to buy service protection products).
-After making your 12th payment on your old loan, you still owe your lender $15,440.
+For the sake of simplicity in this example, let’s assume that you will not pay any fees to refinance and are not going to buy any service protection products with your new loan (note, refinancing almost always comes with fees and many refinancing customers opt to buy service protection products).
+After making the 12th payment on your old car loan, you still owe the original lender $15,440.
 Your new lender loans you this amount by paying your old lender the $15,440 you still owe.
-Your first payment on your new loan occurs in what would have been the month of your 13th car payment on your old loan.
+Now, your first payment on the new refinanced loan occurs in what would have been the 13th month of your old loan.

 The graph below depicts how you would pay down your car loan(s) in this example with and without refinancing.